mongodb/laravel-mongodb/README.md

 Eloquent
 --------

-Tell your model to use the MongoDB model and set the collection (alias for table) property:
+Tell your model to use the MongoDB model and set the collection (alias for table) property.
+The lower-case, plural name of the class will be used for the collection name, unless another name is explicitly specified.

     use Jenssegers\Mongodb\Model as Eloquent;

     class MyModel extends Eloquent {